 - The ladyfingers are briefly soaked in the espresso before they are added.
 They are important because their soft texture contrasts so well with the silky layers of mascarpone.

 - Lightly dusted on top of the dessert, the cocoa is the final touch.

-And now for my Tiramisu Blondies!
+And now for my Heavenly Tiramisu Cake Recipe!

-Enter Tiramisu Blondies!
+Enter Tiramisu Cake Recipe!

-The second time I made this unbelievable batter, I did two things differently: I separated the eggs, so I could whip the whites, and I poured it into a square baking pan instead of scooping it into cookies.
+The second time I made this unbelievable batter, I did two things differently: I separated the eggs, so I could whip the whites, and I poured it into a baking pan instead of scooping it into cookies.

 If you’re here because you love the flavor of coffee, here are a few more recipes for Coffee Lovers.

 Please enjoy every last crumb, and may this become your favorite tiramisu recipe!